 The chosen co-host should already be familiar with VRBO, having their own active account.
 This streamlines the integration process and ensures they’re already acquainted with the platform’s nuances. - Established Communication:

 Before any technical steps are taken, initiate a conversation with the potential co-host.
 Discuss the scope of their involvement, expected duties, and any compensation or profit-sharing details.
-This clarity prevents future misunderstandings.
+This clarity prevents future misunderstandings. - Create a Formal Agreement and Ensure Legal Compliance:

 Step-by-Step Guide to Add a Co-Host on VRBO